 CONCLUSIONS: These findings reveal that p21 may play a key role in HaCaT keratinocytes’ response to UVB exposure.

-Keywords: Apoptosis - radiation effects, Analysis of Variance, Blotting, Western, Cell Proliferation - radiation effects, Cyclin-Dependent Kinase Inhibitor p21 - metabolism, DNA Damage, DNA Primers - genetics, Flow Cytometry, G2 Phase Cell Cycle Checkpoints - radiation effects, Gene Expression Regulation - radiation effects, Glutathione Peroxidase - metabolism, Hydrogen Peroxide - metabolism, Keratinocytes - radiation effects, Malondialdehyde - metabolism, Oxidative Stress - radiation effects, Real-Time Polymerase Chain Reaction, Superoxide Dismutase - metabolism, Tumor Suppressor Protein p53 - metabolism, Ultraviolet Rays
+Keywords: Apoptosis - radiation effects, Analysis of Variance, Blotting, Western, Cell Proliferation - radiation effects, Cyclin-Dependent Kinase Inhibitor p21 - metabolism, DNA Damage, DNA Primers - genetics, G2 Phase Cell Cycle Checkpoints - radiation effects, Gene Expression Regulation - radiation effects, Glutathione Peroxidase - metabolism, Hydrogen Peroxide - metabolism, Keratinocytes - radiation effects, Malondialdehyde - metabolism, Oxidative Stress - radiation effects, Real-Time Polymerase Chain Reaction, Superoxide Dismutase - metabolism, Tumor Suppressor Protein p53 - metabolism, Ultraviolet Rays

 13 Apr 2020 : Original articleOutcome of 24 Weeks of Combined Schroth and Pilates Exercises on Cobb Angle, Angle of Trunk Rotation, Chest...